Gu1ll0m/projet8_todolist/README.md

 		expect(model.read).toHaveBeenCalledWith({completed: false}, jasmine.any(Function));
 	});
-> 2. #125 => test le model quand on affiche les todos de l'onglet completed : OK
+> 2. #125 => test le model quand on affiche les todos de l'onglet completed

 	it('should show completed entries to the model (NEW TEST)', function () {
 		// TODO : new test